jes-bro/rock-GAN/README.md

 Here are some outputs from the other approaches we tried:

+This is a 3D height map of a dolphin we were using for initial experiments:
 <img src="photos/Screenshot%20from%202024-12-09%2000-35-41.png" alt="Project Logo" width="300" />

-This is a 3D height map of a dolphin we were using for initial experiments.
+This is the STL of the height map.
+It did not slice well when we tried to print it:
 <img src="photos/Screenshot%20from%202024-12-09%2001-19-33.png" alt="Project Logo" width="300" />
-This is the STL of the height map.
-It did not slice well when we tried to print it.

 ### How we overcame the wall
 We played around with voxel representations in trimesh, and found that the voxels were continuous off-the-bat.
 Additionally, the marching cubes algorithm makes it easy to triangulate voxels.
 This made voxels the ideal data format for our project.